Angling on Loughgall Lake

 Armagh City, Banbridge and Craigavon Borough Council Day ticket

-There are 100 fishing stands now operational, including facilities for anglers with disabilities.
+There are 100 fishing stands, including facilities for anglers with disabilities.

 Day Ticket information

 Armagh City, Banbridge and Craigavon Borough Council manages the lake on behalf of DAERA.
 Three free day tickets are available to DAERA season permit holders.
 Tickets are available from:Loughgall Country Park